-Keywords: file sync, file management, desktop app, desktop note, server, year, day, time, apple, text, store, nextcloud, ability.
+Keywords: desktop app, desktop note, file sync, samsung screen, server, day, text, time, apple, store, year, home.
 Powered by TextRank.

 For the past 2 years my day to day hardware has remained the same.
 I still switch between MacBook Pro M1 14" at the office and the iMac Core i9 at home.
 I got a personal MacBook Air M2 chip which I use on the weekends.
 My screen setup is 5k for laptops and the 27" Samsung with the iMac.
 The Samsung screen is definitely worse then the smaller 5k LGs so it could use an upgrade.
 I'm using a cherry red mechanical 70% Crossair keyboard for desktop usage and the integrated keyboards on the laptops.
 I'm using my Apple Watch Series 8 every day to track workouts and as a remote for the Dumbbell app.